Check Cashing Services

 BBB Dispute Resolution Team:

-TitleMax believes that the conditions of the **** were clearly disclosed and finds no discrepancy or concern with the recovery of the vehicle.
-The Complainant may contact TitleMax directly at ************** for any other questions regarding their account.
+TitleMax believes that the conditions of the loan were clearly disclosed and finds no discrepancy or concern in how the transaction was processed.
+Should the Complainant have any additional questions or concerns regarding their account,we encourage them to contact TitleMax directly at *************.

 We hope that we have fully addressed the complaint.
 Should the Complainant or Better Business Bureau require further explanation, we may be reached at ************************************.